Joy-Saliu/Marketpeak-Ecommerce/README.md

 #### - creation of Market-Ecommerce directory.   ![alt text](Ecommerce1.png)
 #### - Initialization of git repository.    ![alt text](Ecommerce2.png)
 #### - Extraction of website template into repository.       ![alt text](Ecommerce3.png)
+-create and added remote repository to github without initializing it with a readme, gitignore or license.